akseidel/pywordletool/EXPECTEDSTEPS_Readme.md

 #### UNLED

 * These are the groups UNLED divides the 25 remaining possible solutions according to how UNLED matches to each of the 25 words.
 Note there is not a 22222 group.
 UNLED is not one of the 25 words and so UNLED is an <a href="#out-of-pool">**out-of-pool**</a> selection for this step.
-Therefore there cannot be a 22222 "perfect match" group.
+Therefore, there cannot be a 22222 "perfect match" group.
 If one is still unsure about groups, understand that using UNLED for a guess into this 25 **remaining possible solutions** will result in one of these 18 groups as the **remaining possible solutions**.
 Which group that is depends on the actual unknown solution.
-What is known is that the solution is one of the 25 words and it is sitting in one of the 18 groups.
+What is known is that the solution is one of the 25 words, and it is sitting in one of the 18 groups.
 The prior guesses, just CARGO in this case, established those 18 groups by the ways CARGO is not the solution.
 The way UNLED "matches", ie its **match clue** ***after playing UNLED***, reveals in which group the solution resides.

   !['EXPECT_unled_groups.png Image'](InfoImages/EXPECT_unled_groups.png)